 - Cost accounting enables fixation of appropriate prices by making a distinction between fixed and variable costs that are not otherwise made in financial accounting systems.

 - For example, in periods of a global recessionGlobal RecessionGlobal recession refers to a condition when the countries across the globe experience an economic downturn for an extended period.
-It is a form of synchronized economic downfall encountered by the various interrelated economies throughout the world., an entity may be required to lower prices in order to keep up the demand for its products.
+It is a form of synchronized economic downfall encountered by the various interrelated economies throughout the world., an entity may be required to lower prices to keep up the demand for its products.
 In such a situation, the management may decide to sell at a price that does not cover its total cost.

 #5 – Improvement of Division & Organizational Profitability by Fixing Appropriate Prices for Inter-Departmental Transfers